afeinberg/hilbert-curve-iot-db/README.md

+# IoT database

+## Using a Hilbert curve

-# Minimal IoT database using a Hilbert curve
+Use a Hilbert curve to generate a red-black tree over 3-dimensional data.